Booker, Ayton lead Suns past Mavericks

 The Mavericks cut the deficit to 60-55 by halftime, with Doncic scoring 14 points in the half, and they appeared to have the Suns within their reach.
 But the Suns erupted for their 48 points in the third quarter to put the game away.
 Phoenix was 18 of 26 (69.2 percent) from the field in the third quarter and 5 of 8 (62.5 percent) from 3-point range in the period.

 The 48 points were the Suns' most in a single quarter since 1990.
 It was also the most points the Mavericks allowed in a quarter in franchise history.
-Booker had 20 points in the third quarter on 7 of 9 shooting from the field and 2 of 2 from 3-point range.
+Booker had 20 points in the third quarter on 7-for-9 shooting from the field and 2-for-2 from 3-point range.
 Phoenix extended the lead to as many as 39 points in the fourth quarter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)